arthurdk/gk-analysis/README.md

 Section not finished yet.

 ### Development
 Want to contribute or fork?
-That's great, go ahead :) !
+That's great, go ahead but be remember this is some nice Spaghetti coding ;) ! (i.e Quick & Dirty)

 ### Todos
  - Write Tests (someday hopefully?)